Policies and Procedures

 The staff of the Wellness Center are bound by legal and ethical guidelines regarding client confidentiality.
 For a full review of our privacy statement, please click here.

-Individuals and offices outside the Wellness Center are not informed that a particular student has sought services unless (1) the student provides written consent to release such information; or (2) the student is judged to be a danger to self or others, in which case steps are taken to insure the safety of both the student and others.
+Individuals and offices outside the Wellness Center are not informed that a particular student has sought services unless (1) the student provides written consent to release such information; or (2) the student is judged to be an imminent danger to self or others, in which case steps are taken to insure the safety of both the student and others.

 This confidentiality applies to students who have established a treatment relationship with the Wellness Center and to the information learned during that treatment.
-Confidentiality of third party information about a client cannot be guaranteed.
+Confidentiality of third party information about a student cannot be guaranteed.

 Failure to cancel appointments or other patterns of poor attendance may jeopardize a student’s access to Wellness Center services.
-Students will receive a warning prior to being denied access to services and referred to community resources.
+Students will receive a warning prior to being denied access to services and referrals to community resources.

 Leaves of Absence

 Students may struggle with physical or mental health concerns that impair their functioning to the point that they need a higher level of care than the Wellness Center can offer and/or they can no longer manage both treatment and academic/social responsibilities on campus.
 In these cases, the college provides options for students to leave the college while protecting their student status.